Titan FX

-This article will explore the fundamental concepts of support and resistance, how to identify them on charts, and how to use these levels to find buy and sell signals.
+This article explains the basic concepts of support and resistance, how to draw them on a chart, and how to apply them in your trading strategy.

 In technical analysis, support and resistance are two core concepts that help traders and investors understand and predict future price movements.